Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 How Long To Use Nipple Shields

-Only use nipple shields for as long as your lactation consultant recommends.
-For those moms with flat or inverted nipples, you may need the nipple shield for longer until your baby grows.
+For those moms with flat or inverted nipples, you may need the nipple shield longer.

 The longer you use a nipple shield, the more challenging it can be to wean your baby off of it.
-Your lactation consultant can guide you on how long to use your nipple shield and when to wean off it.

-Permanently Using Nipple Shields
+Permanently Using Nipple Shield

 Nipple shields are usually only for temporary use, but some babies don’t want to wean off the nipple shield.
-In that case, it’s usually better to use the nipple shield permanently instead of switching to bottles or formula.

 If you need to use the nipple shield more often, you’ll need to monitor your baby’s weight gain and check that they’re getting enough milk.